himham-jak/new-jak-sound-tool/README.md

 - My previous [sloppy iteration](https://github.com/himham-jak/himham-jak.github.io) of this tool.
 - The Neopets:TDF tool by [Monster860](https://github.com/monster860/ntdf-tools) in Javascript that I forked to make the previous version.
 - A python script by [Edness](https://reshax.com/files/file/50-ps2-jak-3-jak-x-combat-racing-vagwad-extract-script/) for decrypting Jak 3 and X VAGDIR.

+*Jak 3 and Jak X have no MUS, so I'm not actually sure where their music is stored.
+I'll look into it.